nautobot/nautobot-app-golden-config/docs/admin/install.md

 # Installing the App in Nautobot

+Here you will find detailed instructions on how to **install** and **configure** the App within your Nautobot environment.

 ## Prerequisites

 - The plugin relies on [`nautobot_plugin_nornir`](https://pypi.org/project/nautobot-plugin-nornir/) to be installed and both plugins to be enabled in your configuration settings.
-- The plugin is compatible with Nautobot 1.4.0 and higher.
+- The plugin is compatible with Nautobot 2.0.0 and higher.
 - Databases supported: PostgreSQL, MySQL

 !!! note
     Please check the [dedicated page](compatibility_matrix.md) for a full compatibility matrix and the deprecation policy.

+### Access Requirements

+There are no access requirements from external systems to this plugin.

 ## Install Guide